Aftermarket vs. OEM: Your Guide to Making Smart Purchasing Decisions

 Selection

-In the heavy duty aftermarket, competition is fierce and the parts you need for your truck will be far easier to come by - and you'll have much more choice.
-It's also highly unlikely that you would need to order your part and wait for it to come in.
+In the heavy-duty aftermarket, competition is fierce, and the parts you need for your truck will be far easier to come by, meaning you'll have more choices and likely won’t have to wait for your part to come in.

-OEM parts will offer very little selection, being restricted to only one or two different styles.
+OEM parts will offer very little selection, restricted to only one or two styles.
 This means you will have no other options to choose from.

 Availability

-As mentioned above, with such a large amount of heavy duty aftermarket parts out there, you will not need to wait for the part you need.
+As mentioned above, with such a large amount of heavy-duty aftermarket parts, you will not need to wait for the part you need.
 You'll be back on the road in no time.

-With OEM, the selection AND availability are limited.
-If the part you need is not in stock or readily available, you will need to order it and wait even longer for it to come in - extending the length of time that your truck is out of commission.
+With OEM, the selection and availability are limited.
+If the part you need is not in stock, you will need to order it and wait even longer for it to come in - extending the time your truck is out of commission.

 Price

-Now to the meat of the problem - price.
-Price is always a concern, and the misconception about aftermarket parts is that you get what you pay for.
-Quality and competitive pricing can go hand-in-hand, so long as you do your research.
-The majority of heavy duty aftermarket parts will be less expensive than their name brand counterparts, and often at a higher quality.
+The misconception about aftermarket parts is that you get what you pay for.
+Quality and competitive pricing can go hand-in-hand so long as you do your research.
+Most heavy-duty aftermarket parts will be less expensive than their name-brand counterparts and often of a higher quality.

-OEM parts are higher in cost for two reasons: the first, you are paying for the name of the brand.
+OEM parts are higher in cost for two reasons: first, you are paying for the brand's name.
 The second is that there is very little competition in this market, and manufacturers can get away with charging far more for their parts.

-When you're trying to decide what is best for you, the choice is clear: heavy duty aftermarket parts will save you money, time and give you the most bang for your buck.
+When deciding what is best for you, the choice is clear: heavy-duty aftermarket parts will save you money and time and give you the most bang for your buck.